SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 Click to read a story about the complexity and difficulty of naming plants: "The Story of Naming Engelmann and Colorado Blue Spruce".

 William Stearn, 20th century authority on botanical Latin (his book Botanical Latin is a standard) states,

 2) Pronounce every vowel.
 There are exceptions (of course), for instance, when two vowels come together.

 3) When a person's name is part of a scientific name, pronounce it as close as possible to the actual way the person would say their name.
-So, Stearn suggests that we should say "Nuttall iana", not "Nu tal i ana".
+Thus Stearns is indicating that for Thomas Nuttall we should say "Nuttall iana", not "Nuh tall i ana".
 A number of names are however, not of English origin and this presents a problem.
 What is the proper pronunciation of "Krascheninnikovia"?

 1) Keep word roots intact, i.e., pronounce "ammophila" as "ammo phila" (sand loving), not "am moph eh la".
 Say "Dryo pteris" (wood fern), not "Dry op teris"; "hetero thee ca" (varying seeds), not "heter oth eh ca".
-Keeping word roots together can conflict with another rule of botanical Latin pronunciation: emphasize the third to the last syllable, "heter oth e ca".
-I vote for keeping word roots intact .
+Keeping word roots together can conflict with another rule of botanical Latin pronunciation: emphasize the third to the last syllable.
+"Heter oth eh ca" emphasizes the third to last syllable.
+"Hetero theca" keeps the word roots intact: "Hetero" is Greek for "different" and "theca" is Greek for "case", i.e., "seeds".
+Heterotheca ray and disk flowers have different shaped seeds.
+I think keeping word roots intact helps us understand the meaning of words.

 2) Gleason makes another point which I agree with, but almost all American botanists disagree with.
 Gleason really dislikes pronouncing "ii" word endings as "ee eye" as in "Nuttallii" pronounced "Nuh tall ee eye" or "Haydenii" pronounced "Hay den ee eye".
 Gleason pronounces these words as "Nuttall ee" and "Hayden ee", that is, with a long e at the end, not with a long e followed by "eye".
 It is my experience that most botanists who are not Americans conform to Gleason's suggestion.
 Most botanists who are Americans do not.